zigster64/datastar.zig/README.md

 # Advanced SSE Topics

+## Synchronous Writes

+By default, when you create a `NewSSE(http)`, and do various actions on it such as `patchElements()`, this will buffer up the converted SSE stream, which is then written to the client browser as the request is finalised.

+In some cases you may want to do Synchronous Writes to the client browser as each operation is performed in the handler.

+For example - in the SVGMorph demo, we want to generate a randomized SVG update, then write that to the client browser, then pause for 100ms and repeat, to provide a smooth animation of the SVG.

+To flush all the buffers and write the output the client browser inside a handler, use `try sse.sync()` to do this.

 ## Namespaces - SVG and MathML (Datastar RC7 feature)

 `patchElements()` works great when morphing small fragments into existing DOM content, using the element ID,